Yemte/InfantGrowthCalculator/README.md

-The calculator receives birth weight  current weight ,age in weeks/months and gender to calculate weight gain .
+The calculator receives birth weight , current weight ,age in weeks/months and gender from the user to calculate weight gain rate.

-It receives birth height, current height,age and gender to calculate hight increase.
+It receives birth height, current height,age and gender from the user to calculate hight increase rate.

-It receives birth head circumference, current head circumference, gender and age to calculate head circumference increase. calculates the percentile growth rate.
+It receives birth head circumference, current head circumference, gender and age  from the user to calculate head circumference increase rate. calculates the percentile growth rate.

-It displays the result in the form of text and generates a graph  for the result comparing it with  world health organization standard charts.
+It displays the result in the form of text and alo  generates a graph  for the result comparing it with  world health organization standard charts.